aistairc/spatiotemporal-nav/README.md

 ```

 ## **LICENSE:**
-All of the source code in this repository is released under the Apache License version 2.0.
-See LICENSE.
+Copyright 2023 National Institute of Advanced Industrial Science and Technology (AIST), Japan.

+This program is licensed under the Apache License, Version2.0.

-This package uses code derived from davecom/ClasicComputerScienceProblemsInPython((c) 2018 David Kopec).
+This program uses code derived from davecom/ClasicComputerScienceProblemsInPython((c) 2018 David Kopec).

 The three contributions are as follows
 - Enabled input from costmaps
 - Implementation of spatiotemporal search
 - Addition of robot simulation

-(c) 2023 AIST/Yuta Sato

 [davecom/ClassicComputerScienceProblemsInPython](https://github.com/davecom/ClassicComputerScienceProblemsInPython)